kankankankankankan/github-trending/README.md

 ## Python

+* 【2025-05-08】[sunnypilot / sunnypilot](https://github.com/sunnypilot/sunnypilot) - sunnypilot is an open source driver assistance system. sunnypilot offers the user a unique driving experience for over 300 supported car makes and models with modified behaviors of driving assist engagements. sunnypilot complies with the safety policy from comma.ai's openpilot as accurately as possible.
+* 【2025-05-08】[yeongpin / cursor-free-vip](https://github.com/yeongpin/cursor-free-vip) - [Support 0.49.x]（Reset Cursor AI MachineID & Bypass Higher Token Limit） Cursor Ai ，自动重置机器ID ， 免费升级使用Pro功能: You've reached your trial request limit. / Too many free trial accounts used on this machine.
+Please upgrade to pro.
+We have this limit in place to prevent abuse.
+Please let us know if you believe this is a mistake.
+* 【2025-05-08】[Lightricks / LTX-Video](https://github.com/Lightricks/LTX-Video) - Official repository for LTX-Video
+* 【2025-05-08】[awslabs / agent-squad](https://github.com/awslabs/agent-squad) - Flexible and powerful framework for managing multiple AI agents and handling complex conversations
+* 【2025-05-08】[run-llama / llama_cloud_services](https://github.com/run-llama/llama_cloud_services) - Knowledge Agents and Management in the Cloud
 * 【2025-05-01】[vllm-project / vllm-ascend](https://github.com/vllm-project/vllm-ascend) - Community maintained hardware plugin for vLLM on Ascend
 * 【2025-05-01】[aipotheosis-labs / aci](https://github.com/aipotheosis-labs/aci) - ACI.dev is the open source platform that connects your AI agents to 600+ tool integrations with multi-tenant auth, granular permissions, and access through direct function calling or a unified MCP server.
 * 【2025-04-29】[microsoft / UFO](https://github.com/microsoft/UFO) - The Desktop AgentOS.